zonca/zonca.dev/posts/2024-05-02-python-nersc-conda.md

 And they will be automatically created in "Global Common Software".

-We do not want that long path in our prompt, so (this is necessary if you created the environment with `--name`):
+We do not want that long path in our prompt, so (this is not necessary if you created the environment with `--name`):

     conda config --set env_prompt '({name}) '